MicrosoftDocs/quantum-docs-pr/articles/user-guide/types.md

 Q# does not provide a mechanism for constraining the possible types that might be substituted for a type parameter.

 ## What's Next?
-Now that you've seen all the types which comprise the Q# language, you can head to [Expressions in Q#](xref:microsoft.quantum.guide.language.expressions) to see how to create and manipulate expressions of these various types.
+Now that you've seen all the types which comprise the Q# language, you can head to [Type Expressions in Q#](xref:microsoft.quantum.guide.expressions) to see how to create and manipulate expressions of these various types.